abbeygirl/nzedb/Fedora-Install-Guide.md

 * create database nzedb;
 * use nzedb;
 * grant all privileges on nzedb.* to nzedb@'localhost' identified by 'YourPasswordHere';
+* grant all privileges on nzedb.* to nzedb@'127.0.0.1' identified by 'YourPasswordHere';
 * flush privileges;
 * exit